jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Windows-Troubleshooting/Configuration-Class/Windows-Update-update-settings.md

 # Windows Update Settings
-Windows system server of JD Cloud does not enable Windows Update to check for updates by default.
+Windows system server of JD Cloud & AI does not enable Windows Update to check for updates by default.
 Users can set the check for updates by themselves in the following way:

 1. Click **Start** - **Control Panel**;